Pushpa-r-25/Private-network-Deployment-UDC-Data-Server/README.md

 1. PHP page connects to MySQL and confirms connectivity.
 2. Main app collects user info and files.
 3. Data is stored in the DB; files saved locally.

----

-### 📁 Screenshots
-(Include descriptive captions for each uploaded screenshot.)

----

-Feel free to fork and modify this setup to suit your organization’s private network requirements.